teamed/teamed.io/pages/qa.md

  * The code reviewer found at least _three problems_ in the code.

+ * Comments were mostly about design problems, not cosmetic issues.

  * All problems found by the code reviewer were addressed by the pull request author.